LightMoving/precision-duplicate/README.md

 This plugin supports version checking and updates via GitHub:

-* Connects to the repository:
+* Repository:
   https://github.com/LightMoving/precision-duplicate/
 * Notifies you when new versions are available
-* Keeps your installation up to date easily
+* Keeps installations updated easily

 ---